gchq/gaffer-doc/docs/user-guide/apis/gremlin-api.md

 ### Websocket API

 The websocket provides the most _standard_ way to use the Gremlin API.
-The Gaffer REST API provides a Gremlin server like experience via a websocket at `/gremlin`, this can be connected to provide a graph traversal source for spawning queries.
+The Gaffer REST API provides a Gremlin server-like experience via a websocket at `/gremlin`.
+This can be connected to to provide a graph traversal source for spawning queries.

 The websocket should support all standard Gremlin tooling and uses GraphSONv3